sveetch/py-html-checker/README.rst

 Install
 *******

-``py-judas`` package is currently not released yet on Pypi so to install it you will need to do something like: ::
+``py-html-checker`` package is currently not released yet on Pypi so to install it you will need to do something like: ::

-    pip install py-judas.git
+    pip install py-html-checker

 However in this way it will only usable as Python module, you won't have command line requirements.

 To have command line working you will need to do instead: ::

-    pip install py-judas.git[cli]
+    pip install py-html-checker[cli]